imp-dance/simple-filedirectory/README.md

 ## known bugs
  * Drag to upload sometimes doesn't work after using cls/clear.
+ * Minified script.js has a problem with drag & drop upload.

 ## contributions
 Any contributions to the repository would be welcome and appreciated.
 Things that need fixing: